Estonian literature: 1991–2001

 Republic of Estonia regained independence from the Soviet occupation in 1991.
 The two Estonian Writers' Unions were merged in 2000.

 In a way, Emil Tode’s (pen name of Tõnu Õnnepalu, 1962) Piiririik ("Border State") marked the beginning of a new era in 1993.
-The novel claimed its place beside the internationally recognised and translated works by Kross or Kaplinski.
-Border State also raised the topic of "Euro-literature", where one of the central issues is the wanderings of Estonians abroad, their search for an identity in a world with open borders.
+Border State raised the topic of "Euro-literature", where one of the central issues is the wanderings of Estonians abroad, their search for an identity in a world with open borders.